 - If non-chemical means of dechlorination are not feasible, chemical methods may be used to neutralize the chlorine before discharging the hyper-chlorinated water. - Vitamin C in the form of ascorbic acid or sodium ascorbate is the preferred dechlorination agent. - Consider the National Fire Protection Association (NFPA) rating when selecting a dechlorination chemical.
 The NFPA rating is given by a series of three numbers ranging from 0 to 4, with 0 being no risk and 4 the highest risk.
 The sequence of numbers rank the health hazard, flammability risk and reactivity risk of the chemical.
-A NFPA rating of 0,0,0 indicates no risk for all three categories. - Ensure appropriate personal protective equipment (PPE) is specified for workers depending on the chemical being used to neutralize the chlorine.
+A NFPA rating of 0,0,0 indicates no risk for all three categories. - Ensure appropriate personal protective equipment (PPE) is specified for workers depending on the chemical being used to neutralize the chlorine. - The chemicals listed in Table 4.1 may be used to neutralize chlorine.

-Table 4.1 Chemical Dechlorination Agents and Approximate Dosages Dechlorinating Agent Dosing Rate (parts Agent : parts Chlorine) Advantages Disadvantages Ascorbic Acid (form of Vitamin C) 2.5:1 Not toxic to aquatic species Quick reaction time NFPA rating of 0,0,0 May lower pH in receiving water Sodium Ascorbate (form of Vitamin C) 2.8:1 Does not affect pH Not toxic to aquatic species Quick reaction time NFPA rating of 0,0,0 Greater amount needed than Ascorbic AcidMore expensive Sodium Thiosulfate 2:1 to 7:1 depending on pH Less expensive Readily available Long history of use (familiarity) Must calculate dosage based on pH Skin, eye, nose and throat irritant Consumes oxygen in water May encourage bacterial growth in receiving streams Calcium Thiosulfate 1:1 to 0.5:1 depending on pH Less expensive Not toxic to aquatic species NFPA rating of 0,0,0 Must calculate dosage based on pH Over-dosing produces suspended solids Over-dosing may increase turbidity in receiving water May encourage bacterial growth in receiving streams
+Table 4.1 Chemical Dechlorination Agents and Approximate Dosages Dechlorinating Agent Dosing Rate (parts Agent : parts Chlorine) Advantages Disadvantages Ascorbic Acid (form of Vitamin C) 2.5:1 Not toxic to aquatic speciesQuick reaction timeNFPA rating of 0,0,0 May lower pH in receiving water Sodium Ascorbate (form of Vitamin C) 2.8:1 Does not affect pH Not toxic to aquatic species Quick reaction time NFPA rating of 0,0,0 Greater amount needed than Ascorbic Acid More expensive Sodium Thiosulfate 2:1 to 7:1 depending on pH Less expensiveReadily availableLong history of use (familiarity) Must calculate dosage based on pH Skin, eye, nose and throat irritant Consumes oxygen in water May encourage bacterial growth in receiving streams Calcium Thiosulfate 1:1 to 0.5:1 depending on pH Less expensive Not toxic to aquatic species NFPA rating of 0,0,0 Must calculate dosage based on pH Over-dosing produces suspended solids Over-dosing may increase turbidity in receiving water May encourage bacterial growth in receiving streams